AnabelSMRuggiero/sbmltoodepy/Tutorial.md

 Rate rules are bound methods of the model class that are called alongside reactions, and assignment rules and initial assignments are implemented through a method of the model class, AssignmentRules().
 Algebraic rules are not completely supported currently.

-In SBML, each model component can have both an id and a name.
+In SBML, each model component can have both an id and a name, but only the id is required.
 Each of the dictionaries containing compartments, parameters, species, reations, and function definitions can be searched by the component name using the appropriate method.
+Note that the original model must not have a blank metadata field for the corresponding entry for the search by name to yield any results.
+In SBML, there is no guarantee that names are unique (each component in a model does have a unique id).
+If a single component matches, a list with the component's id and object is returned.
+If multiple components match, then a nested list is returned.
+Each element in the list is a list with a component's id and object.
+Lastly, if no match is found, the behavior of the function depends on the keyward argument suppress.
+If suppress is False, an exception is raised.
+If suppress is True, then an empty list is returned.

 ```python
 modelInstance.SearchParametersByName('parameter name', suppress = False)